pedroandreou/Cypriot-LLM/README.md

 ```

-### Make a copy of the example environment variables file (this is not the virtual env; don't get confused; it's just for keeping your HuggingFace token secured)
+### Make a copy of the example environment variables file (this is not the virtual env; don't get confused)
 ```
-cd src
 xcopy .env.example .env
 ```